Vermont Hunters Can Report Turkeys and Some Deer Online

-Deer may be reported online or in-person during the archery and muzzleloader seasons, but deer must be reported in-person during the youth and novice weekend on October 23-24 and during the regular deer season on November 13-28 season.
+Deer may be reported online or in-person during the archery and muzzleloader seasons, but deer must be reported in-person during the youth and novice deer hunting weekend on October 22-23 and during the regular deer season on November 12-27.
 This in-person reporting requirement allows biologists to collect important information from deer during these seasons.

 Bears must be reported in-person at a regional big game reporting station.
 The hunter must also submit a premolar tooth from the bear at the time the bear is reported or within 30 days.
 The tooth provides important data on the age structure and size of the bear population.
 Envelopes for submitting teeth are available at all big game reporting stations.

 Hunters are required to report deer, bear and wild turkeys they harvest during the hunting seasons within 48 hours.
 Deer and bear must be field-dressed prior to reporting, and a hunter must take a warden to the kill site of a deer or bear if requested by a warden.